deriv-com/flutter-deriv-api/README.md

 ### Use this package as a library

-Add this to your package's `pubspec.yaml` file.
+Add this to your package's `pubspec.yaml` file:

 ```
 dependencies: